Luxurious African Safari

-Spread the cost of a luxury-styled journey over a lifetime of truly grand memories and the holiday not only becomes manageable, it becomes a bargain because of its value.
+Spread the cost of a luxury journey over a lifetime of truly grand memories and the holiday not only becomes manageable, it becomes a bargain because of its value.
 Given the option, would you choose a safari camp that is overrun with visitors, with the camp or lodge a crowded series of adjoining rooms, adobes, rondavels or tents and each meal taken sidestepping along a buffet line?
-Or on this very special trip, might you rather prefer a limited number of accommodations on a private concession with perhaps as few as 14 guests, including candlelight dinners, fine wines and sumptuous cuisine served tableside in a serene environment, save of course the occasional roar of a lion or the trumpeting of a nearby elephant.
-Of course, the second choice will not be an inexpensive journey, but it will still be a bargain.
+Or on this very special trip, might you rather prefer a limited number of accommodations on a private concession with perhaps as few as 14 guests, including candlelight dinners, fine wines and sumptuous cuisine served table-side in a serene environment, save of course for the occasional roar of a lion or the trumpeting of a nearby elephant.
+Understandably, the second choice will not be an inexpensive journey, but it will still be a bargain.
 The moments of assured pleasure and the knowledge that the memories from this one tour will bring treasured moments to recall for years on end makes the added cost reasonable.

 On your first safari adventure in search of animals, would you prefer sharing a van with some 6-8 other travelers, having just left a crowded buffet and being relegated to using roadways and not allowed to traverse the grassland in search of animals?
 The Land Rover used on your safari – will it be a newer model, recently off of the assembly line or one with shocks and seat springs in need of serious repair and obviously used by several operators before arriving at your bargain-priced campsite?
 Such seemingly small concerns really can make a difference in your overall enjoyment and comfort while on holiday.